SrijanBadhya/Debsoc/Running the PES Debsoc.md

 # Inside a session
 [Back to Table of Contents](#table-of-contents)

+Many factors go into ensuring the quality of experience of a debate session.
+Debate is an extreme sport, and half the people are going to feel sad at the end of

 before every debate have a short speech where you say verdict doesn't matter